Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 Raise red flags privately with Richard.

-Talk to Richard one-on-one after the meeting.
-Ask him to get Al-Rashidi to reduce the commission to market rate (5%), provide a deliverables breakdown, and accept standard ABC contract clauses.
+Talk to Richard one-on-one.
+Ask him to get Al-Rashidi down to market rate (5%), provide a deliverables breakdown, and accept standard ABC clauses.
 If he agrees to all three, proceed with lighter due diligence.
-This keeps the commercial relationship warm while addressing the most visible risks.
+Keeps the commercial relationship warm and addresses the most visible risks.

 Your choice